Stockport air disaster: Legacy

+The near-simultaneous occurrence of the Stockport Air Disaster on 4 June 1967 and the Air Ferry DC-4 accident on 3 June 1967 caused considerable public anxiety in the United Kingdom regarding the safety of commercial air travel, particularly on chartered flights operated by independent airlines using older piston-engined aircraft.
+Media coverage at the time raised concerns over the maintenance standards and operational oversight of such carriers, prompting calls for stricter regulation of non-scheduled services.
+Although there was no long-term decline in passenger numbers, the incidents contributed to increasing scrutiny from aviation authorities and helped to accelerate the retirement of aging aircraft from passenger service.

 In 1998, a memorial plaque was unveiled by two survivors at the scene of the accident.
-In 2002 a campaign was launched to create a further memorial at the site, commemorating the rescuers who risked their lives to pull survivors from the burning aeroplane; the campaign was supported by the Prime Minister Tony Blair.
+In 2002, a campaign was launched to create a further memorial at the site, commemorating the rescuers who risked their lives to pull survivors from the burning aeroplane; the campaign was supported by the then Prime Minister Tony Blair.
 The second memorial was unveiled that October.

 A service was held in 2007 to mark the 40th anniversary.
 On 4 June 2017, the 50th anniversary of the crash (and also a Sunday), a service was led at the time and place of the crash by the Bishop of Stockport, Libby Lane, and new information boards were unveiled giving details of the crash and the names of those who died.
-Ian Barrie, an aviation expert, and Roger Boden produced a documentary, Six Miles from Home, for the fiftieth anniversary.
+Ian Barrie, an aviation expert, and Roger Boden produced a documentary, Six Miles from Home, for the 50th anniversary.